 After a power on reset, the device starts in default mode (standalone) with all registers reset as if the watchdog timer is expired.
-When the host is in sleep mode or there is no host, the device stays in the default mode in which the SGM41511 operates like an autonomous charger.
-The battery is charged for 6 hours (default value for the fast charging safety timer).
+When the host is in sleep mode or there is no host, the device stays in the default mode in which the SGM41512 operates like an autonomous charger.
+The battery is charged for 10 hours (default value for the fast charging safety timer).
 Then the charge stops while buck converter continues to operate to power the system load.
-In this mode the PSEL pin directly affects the IINDPM[4:0] register in real time and WATCHDOG\FAULT bit is high.
+In this mode WATCHDOG FAULT bit is high.

-Most of the flexibility features of the SGM41511 become available in the host mode when the device is controlled by a host with IC.
+Most of the flexibility features of the SGM41512 become available in the host mode when the device is controlled by a host with IC.
 By setting the WD RST bit to 1, the charger mode changes from default mode to host mode.
 In this mode the WATCHDOG FAULT bit is low and all device parameters can be programmed by the host.
-To prevent device watchdog reset that results in going back to default mode, the host must either disable the watchdog timer by setting WATCHDOG[1:0] = 00, or it must consistently reset the watchdog timer before expiry by writing 1 to WD RST to prevent WATCHDOG FAULT bit to be set.
+To prevent device watchdog reset that results in going back to default mode, the host must disable the watchdog timer by setting WATCHDOG[1:0] = 00, or it must consistently reset the watchdog timer before expiry by writing 1 to WD RST to prevent WATCHDOG FAULT bit to be set.
 Every time a 1 is written to the WD RST, the watchdog timer will restart counting.
 Therefore, it should be reset again before overflow (expiry) to keep the device in the host mode.
 If the watchdog timer expires (WATCHDOG FAULT bit = 1), the device returns to default mode and all registers are reset to their default values except for IINDPM[4:0], VINDPM[3:0], BATFET RST EN, BATFET DLY and BATFET DIS bits that keep their values unchanged.